cfpb/hmda-test-files/readme.md

 * `output_filepath`: "../edits_files/large_test_files/"
 * `output_filename`: "large_file_10000_rows.txt"
 * `row_by_row_modification_yaml_file`:
     * No default value.
-The script contains functionality for changing values by column and row using a yaml configuration.
-An example of this yaml configuration is located in [`python/configurations/row_by_row_modification.yaml`](https://github.com/cfpb/hmda-test-files/blob/master/2018/python/configurations/row_by_row_modification.yaml).
+The script contains functionality for changing values by column and row using this yaml configuration [`python/configurations/row_by_row_modification.yaml`](https://github.com/cfpb/hmda-test-files/blob/master/2018/python/configurations/row_by_row_modification.yaml).
 The path to the row by row configuration file can be added here to implement the data changing functionality.
 This is an optional parameter.
 * `bank_name`: "Bank1"
 * `lei`: BANK1LEIFORTEST12345
 * `tax_id`: 02-1234567